Flexible Spending Accounts

 Understanding an FSA

-• A Dependent Day Care FSA account reimburses you for expenses you incur to allow you and, if married, your spouse to work.
-These expenses include day care, before-and-after school programs, nursery school or preschool, summer day camp, and even adult day care.
+• The dependent day care FSA account reimburses you for expenses you incur to allow you and, if married, your spouse to work.
+These expenses include day care, before-and after-school programs, nursery school or preschool, summer day camp, and even adult day care.

-• Eligible Items: When you use either one or both of these accounts, you reduce your taxable income so you pay less in income taxes.
-Take a look at eligible expense items for either a health care or a dependent day care account.
+• Eligible Items: Take a look at the eligible expenses for either a healthcare or a dependent day care account.

-• Deadline Reminders: You may incur health care FSA expenses until March 31 of the following year and dependent care expenses until December 31 of the plan year.
-You have until April 15 to submit eligible claims.
-Reminder: Any money left at the end of the FSA period cannot be refunded in accordance with federal law.
+• Deadline Reminders: You may incur health care FSA expenses until March 31 of the following year and dependent care expenses until Dec.
+31 of the plan year.
+You have until April 15 to submit eligible claims for both.
+Reminder: Any money left at the end of the FSA period cannot be refunded according to federal law.

 Dependent Daycare FSA